ekdc11/ekdc11.github.io/about.md

 title: About Me
 ---

+### Publications

+### Contact Me

+### Credits

 Jekyll does make everything much easier for non-programmers.
-Theme based on https://rahul-bothra.github.io/parchment/
+This theme is based on https://rahul-bothra.github.io/parchment/